razie/gremlins/README.markdown

 3. There's only a small set of base/core activities.
 4. Complex activities are built as patterns or templates from lower-level activities
 5. There's a gremlin distribution API, uniformly implemented by all engines and components in a cloud
+6. Branches (sections of the graph) of a bigger workflow could run on multiple devices/agents
-6. All branches of a bigger workflow, wherever they run, can be related back and managed as a unit
+7. Distributed branches, wherever they run, can be related back and managed as a unit

 Examples